-The following picture illustrates Hesai Technology's major product pipelines embedded with its ASIC development roadmap.
+The following picture illustrates our major product pipelines embedded with our ASIC development roadmap.

-Hesai Technology has already started commercializing its technology and has begun shipping its LiDAR units in increasing volumes.
-Revenue on approximately 14,000 shipped LiDAR units was recognized in 2021 as compared to approximately 4,200 shipped units in 2020.
-Hesai Technology has been growing rapidly while maintaining industry-leading gross margins as compared to major publicly listed LiDAR companies, according to the Frost & Sullivan Report.
-Our net revenues increased by 19.4% from RMB348.1 million in 2019 to RMB415.5 million in 2020, and further increased by 73.5% from RMB415.5 million in 2020 to RMB720.8 million (US\$101.3 million) in 2021.
-Our gross margin for 2019, 2020, and 2021 was 70.3%, 57.5%, and 53.0%, respectively, and our net loss for the same periods was RMB120.2 million, RMB107.2 million, and RMB244.8 million (US\$34.4 million), respectively.
-Our EBITDA, a non-GAAP financial measure, was negative RMB128.7 million, negative RMB109.1 million, and negative RMB250.3 million (US\$35.2 million) in 2019, 2020, and 2021, respectively.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Financial
+We have already started commercializing our technology and have begun shipping our LiDAR units in increasing volumes.
+We recognized revenue on approximately 14,000 shipped LiDAR units in 2021 as compared to approximately 4,200 shipped units in 2020.
+We have been growing rapidly while maintaining industry-leading gross margins as compared to major publicly listed LiDAR companies, according to the Frost & Sullivan Report.
+Our net revenues increased by 19.4% from RMB348.1 million in 2019 to RMB415.5 million in 2020, and further increased by 73.5% from RMB415.5 million in 2020 to RMB720.8 million (US\$107.6 million) in 2021.
+Our gross margin for 2019, 2020, and 2021 was 70.3%, 57.5%, and 53.0%, respectively, and our net loss for the same periods was RMB120.2 million, RMB107.2 million, and RMB244.8 million (US\$36.6 million), respectively.
+Our EBITDA, a non-GAAP financial measure, was negative RMB128.7 million, negative RMB109.1 million, and negative RMB250.3 million (US\$37.4 million) in 2019, 2020, and 2021, respectively.

-For the nine months ended September 30, 2022, we recognized revenue on approximately 32,400 shipped LiDAR units, as compared to over 8,000 shipped units in the nine months ended September 30, 2021.
-Our net revenues increased by 72.7% from RMB459.4 million in the nine months ended September 30, 2021 to RMB793.5 million (US\$111.5 million) in the nine months ended September 30, 2022.
-Our gross margin for the nine months ended September 30, 2021 and 2022 was 53.3% and 44.0%, respectively, and our net loss for the same periods was RMB174.8 million and RMB165.5 million (US\$23.3 million), respectively.
-Our EBITDA, a non-GAAP financial measure, was negative RMB169.6 million and negative RMB176.1 million (US\$24.8 million) in the nine months ended September 30, 2021 and 2022, respectively.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Financial Measure."

+For the six months ended June 30, 2022, we recognized revenue on approximately 11,500 shipped LiDAR units, as compared to approximately 4,000 shipped units in the six months ended June 30, 2021.
+Our net revenues increased by 95.6% from RMB235.0 million in the six months ended June 30, 2021 to RMB459.6 million (US\$68.6 million) in the six months ended June 30, 2022.
+Our gross margin for the six months ended June 30, 2021 and 2022 was 57.2% and 49.0%, respectively, and our net loss for the same periods was RMB139.5 million and RMB94.7 million (US\$14.1 million), respectively.
+Our EBITDA, a non-GAAP financial measure, was negative RMB132.9 million and negative RMB105.7 million (US\$15.8 million) in the six months ended June 30, 2021 and 2022, respectively.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Financial Measure."

-Strengths
+Our Strengths

-We believe the following strengths position Hesai Technology well to capitalize on the opportunities in providing LiDAR solutions for the ADAS, Autonomous Mobility, and Robotics markets:
+We believe the following strengths position us well to capitalize on the opportunities in providing LiDAR solutions for the Autonomous Mobility, ADAS, and Robotics markets:

-- · recognized global leadership; - strong partnerships with industry-leading players; - commercially validated solutions backed by superior research and development on LiDAR technologies and ASICs; - strong in-house manufacturing enabling rapid development and high Quality; and - · visionary management team with a proven track record of innovation and commercialization.
+• recognized global leadership;

+- strong partnerships with industry-leading players; - commercially validated solutions backed by superior research and development on LiDAR technologies and ASICs; - strong in-house manufacturing enabling rapid development and high Quality; and - visionary management team with a proven track record of innovation and commercialization.

-Growth Strategies
+Our Growth Strategies

-Our business objective is to solidify the current dominant position in providing LiDAR solutions to the surging ADAS and Autonomous Mobility markets and extend that leadership to the emerging Robotics market.
+Our aim is to solidify our dominant position in providing LiDAR solutions to the Autonomous Mobility market and extend that leadership to the emerging ADAS and Robotics markets.
 Key elements of our strategies include:

-- leveraging the proprietary ASICs to solidify leadership in the ADAS and the Autonomous Mobility markets; - anchoring the market leadership in China and leveraging the accumulated know-how to advance in the competition for international LiDAR markets; - extending and enhancing partnerships with industry-leading companies; - investing in manufacturing capabilities that enable continued delivery of products with high performance and reliability at an attractive price to customers; - expanding footprint in the Robotics market to serve more industries; and - developing software suites to provide comprehensive LiDAR solutions with flexibility.
+- leveraging our proprietary ASICs to solidify leadership the ADAS and in the Autonomous Mobility markets; - anchoring our market leadership in China and leveraging our accumulated know-how to advance ourselves in the competition for international LiDAR markets; - extending and enhancing partnerships with industry-leading companies; - investing in manufacturing capabilities that enable us to continue to deliver products with high performance and reliability at an attractive price to our customers; - expanding our footprint in the Robotics market to serve more industries; and - · developing software suites to provide comprehensive LiDAR solutions with flexibility.